Chesa Boudin: Early career

+San Francisco District Attorney

-2019 election to district attorney
+2019 election

 Boudin was elected San Francisco district attorney in the 2019 election, defeating interim district attorney Suzy Loftus.
 Boudin campaigned for the office on a decarceration platform of eliminating cash bail, establishing a unit to re-evaluate wrongful convictions, and refusing to assist Immigration and Customs Enforcement (ICE) with raids and arrests.
 The San Francisco Police Officers Association (SFPOA) and other law enforcement groups spent $650,000 in an unsuccessful effort to defeat Boudin.
 Attorney General William Barr criticized Boudin and like-minded DAs, accusing them of undermining the police, letting criminals off the hook, and endangering public safety.
 In an interview during the COVID-19 pandemic, Boudin questioned whether the nation "can safely continue the national system of mass incarceration.
 Why do we need to take people to jail for non-violent offenses if what they really need is drug treatment or mental health services?"

-District attorney of San Francisco
+Tenure

 Boudin was sworn in as San Francisco district attorney by San Francisco mayor London Breed on January 8, 2020 at the Herbst Theatre.
 Shortly afterward, Boudin restructured the management team by firing seven prosecutors.

 On January 26, Boudin suspended the process of prosecuting Jamaica Hampton, a man who was shot and seriously injured in an altercation with police, during which he was captured in body camera footage striking an officer with a liquor bottle in San Francisco's Mission District.
 The charges were pulled without prejudice, which allowed them to be refiled at a later date.
 Alex Bastian, a spokesman for the office, stated that this was to avoid a conflict between the prosecution of Hampton and the investigation and potential prosecution of the officer, who could potentially be charged for the shooting.
 The police union criticized the decision as "giving criminals a green light" to attack police officers.
 The District Attorney’s Office ultimately charged Hampton with assault with a deadly weapon and other felonies related to the incident on April 29, 2021.